turbot/steampipe-plugin-whois/docs/tables/rdap_domain.md

 ---
-title: "Steampipe Table: rdap_domain - Query Whois Domains using SQL"
+title: "Steampipe Table: rdap_domain - Query RDAP Domains using SQL"
 description: "Allows users to query RDAP domain registration data in a structured and standardized way."
 ---